Kalum1/VauntedNPM/README.md

 The `type` attribute controls the class of the file.

-`Type` can follow these class types: `command, message,
+`Type` can follow these class types: `command, message, controller`

 ```
 vaunted({